mohangk/goodroot.ca/content/post/2017-01-17-video-game-university.md

 Video Game University: doing battle within thousands of diverse, simulated worlds with thousands of diverse, over-stimulated people.
 My developmental years were well-spent building a well-rounded and unbreakable constitution.
 And today things seem quiet and simple compared with the unrelenting fury of the developing Internet.

 Welcome to Graduation.
-After decades of high intensity audio, visual and emotional data splashed into my mind, here I sit.
-I navigate through the computer like lightning born from the heart of the machine.
+After decades of high intensity audio, visual and emotional data splashing into my mind, here I sit.
+I navigate through a computer like lightning born from the very heart of the machine.
 I enter the “hyper-fast”, "always on" modern workforce with fireworks behind my eyes.
 And it is much slower and more dull than I anticipated.